 3. “Where can I download tax forms?”

 To obtain tax forms, including Form 1040, Form W-9, Form W-4, Form 9465, Form 8962, Form 941, and Form 1040-EZ, you can use the IRS Forms and Publications page.
-Tax forms and publications for individuals and businesses are available for download and print.
-The IRS also provides prior year forms, instructions, and publications for download and print.
+You can also download many of these from our Tax Form Library.
+IRS also provides prior year forms, instructions, and publications for download and print.

 4. “Where can I file a paper tax form?”

 Depending upon the tax form you are filing and your state, the mailing address changes.
-If you are filing Forms 1040, 1040A, 1040EZ, 1040ES, 1040V, amended returns, and extensions (also addresses for taxpayers in foreign countries, U.S. possessions, or with other international filing characteristics), you can use this IRS page to find out the address to which to send the paper return.
+If you are filing Forms 1040, 1040-SR, 1040-ES, 1040-V, amended returns, and extensions (also addresses for taxpayers in foreign countries, U.S. possessions, or with other international filing characteristics), you can use this IRS page to find the address for your form and state.